moov2/doberman/README.md

 #### Notice

 In order to run the Mongo connection check your website must reference the [official Mongo DB C# Driver] (https://github.com/mongodb/mongo-csharp-driver).
 Currently uses version **1.3.1.4349**.

+### File Saving

+Checks to see if a file can be saved to a directory, perfect for changing you got your file permissions working properly.
+If the file can be saved then the check is deemed a pass, if it can't be saved then the check is a failure.
+File saving is the only check that requires some additional code to get it to work.
+Using the Configuration object you can supply as many directories as you want to save to using the _AddDirectorySave_ method, as shown below.

+#### MVC

+    public class DobermanController : BaseDobermanController
+    {
+        public DobermanController() : base()
+        {
+            Configuration.AddDirectorySave("/My/Upload/Directory/");
+        }
+    }

+#### Web Forms

+    public partial class Doberman : DobermanPage
+    {
+        public Doberman()
+            : base()
+        {
+           Configuration.AddDirectorySave("/My/Upload/Directory/");
+        }
+    }